caiofmbarbosa/caiofmbarbosa/README.md

 ###

+<p align="left">Hello, I'm Caio! 👋

+I'm a Full-Stack Developer passionate about building modern, scalable, and secure digital solutions.
+I specialize in React, TypeScript, JavaScript, Bootstrap, and Node.js, developing efficient and responsive web applications.

-<p align="left">Hello, I'm Caio! 👋<br><br>I'm a front-end developer passionate about creating modern and responsive web interfaces.
-I use technologies like React, Bootstrap, JavaScript, and TypeScript to turn ideas into efficient digital experiences.<br><br>Currently, I'm a Telecommunications Engineering student at UFRN, where I'm deepening my knowledge in communication systems and emerging technologies.
-In my spare time, I love working on personal projects involving Arduinos, ESPs, and other hardware devices, combining software and hardware to create innovative solutions.<br><br>Feel free to explore my repositories and get in touch.
-I'm always open to collaborating on new projects or simply exchanging ideas! 🚀</p>
+Currently, I work at Dataprev, where I contribute to the development of robust systems, prioritizing security, performance, and user experience.
+In addition, I'm pursuing a degree in Telecommunications Engineering at UFRN, expanding my knowledge in communication systems and emerging technologies.

+In my spare time, I enjoy working on personal projects that integrate software and hardware, using Arduinos, ESPs, and embedded systems to create innovative solutions.

+Feel free to explore my repositories and get in touch—I'm always open to collaborating on new projects or exchanging ideas! 🚀</p>

 ###